codecrafters-io/build-your-own-docker/solutions/rust/init/explanation.md

-The entry point for your Redis implementation is in `src/main.rs`.
+The entry point for your Docker implementation is in `src/main.rs`.

 Study and uncomment the relevant code: